nobodywasishere/toolchain-dfu/README.md

 * The **apio packages** are stored in the local **releases** folder
 * Create the **new release of toolchain-dfu** in Github in the [FPGAwars/toolchain-dfu](https://github.com/FPGAwars/toolchain-dfu/) repository
 The tag and name of the release should start with the **letter v** and have three numbers separated by a colon.
-Ex: v2020.11.24
+Must follow semantic versioning.
+Ex: v2020.11.24, v2021.3.24
 * **Upload the apio packages** from the releases local folder
 * Apio should **upgrade** to the new version with the **install command**:
 ```